- Register for DDW.

 - Prepare presentation slides.

-- Upload presentation slides to the advance submission website (Opening in late-March).
+- Upload presentation slides to the advance submission website.
+(Opening in March.)

 - Review your DDW presentation details and invitations.

-- Browse MyDDW for full-text abstracts and session details (2014 site opening in April).
+- Browse MyDDW for full-text abstracts and session details.
+(Opening in late April.)

 Provide Your Twitter Handle

 Provide your Twitter handle, if you have one, to help attendees of your presentation do a good job tweeting your talk.
 You can provide your Twitter handle up front, in your opening remarks or in your first slide.
 If you’re not on Twitter, it’s worth thinking about signing up, just so people can provide attribution for your work.
 To learn more about social media, plase visit the DDW website.

 Log into the speaker management system to review specific details regarding your speaking invitations for sessions at the Walter E. Washington Convention Center.
 Learn how to view your invitation and how to download the details to your calendar by viewing this video.